GABETROLL/holbertonschool-web_front_end/designer_language/research.md

 - Make the library searchbar bigger and always visible, so that the placeholder can show up, **and show its purpose, that way Regina doesn't get confused where the input is going**
 - Add ``Your Feed``, or something similar, at the top of the feed, **to indicate its purpose**

-### Add more ways to find and organize search results
+### Add more ways to find and organize search results, in search results or Playlists
 - Make all of the searchbars search for ANYTHING where they're searching (folder, playlist, song, and maybe more), **So that Regina can find what she's looking for**
 - Add ``Sort by`` option to **play AND search for** music in a playlist
 - Add ``Genre`` and ``Year`` as ``Sort by`` options, since **Regina felt frustrated about that in her user chart**.